japila-books/spark-sql-internals/docs/logical-analysis-rules/WindowsSubstitution.md

 NOTE: The analysis failure is unlikely to happen given `AstBuilder` sql/AstBuilder.md#withWindows[builds a lookup table of all the named window specifications] defined in a SQL text and reports a `ParseException` when a `WindowSpecReference` is not available earlier.

-For every `WithWindowDefinition`, `WindowsSubstitution` takes the `child` logical plan and transforms its <<expressions/UnresolvedWindowExpression.md#, UnresolvedWindowExpression>> expressions to be a spark-sql-Expression-WindowExpression.md[WindowExpression] with a window specification from the `WINDOW` clause (see spark-sql-Expression-WindowExpression.md#WithWindowDefinition-example[WithWindowDefinition Example]).
+For every `WithWindowDefinition`, `WindowsSubstitution` takes the `child` logical plan and transforms its `UnresolvedWindowExpression` expressions to be a spark-sql-Expression-WindowExpression.md[WindowExpression] with a window specification from the `WINDOW` clause (see spark-sql-Expression-WindowExpression.md#WithWindowDefinition-example[WithWindowDefinition Example]).